remiduval/moderncollab/content/worksmart-getting-started.md

 **To provide a personalised user experience**

-The Work Smart app collects certain user information to personalise the users experience, whilst using the app.
+The Teach me Office 365 app collects certain user information to personalise the users experience, whilst using the app.
 This includes greeting the user by their first name.

 **To understand usage analytics**